null

 DPPs are not currently required by law, and the library is still in the earlier stages of development.
 Creating a DPP can help your brand exchange information with partners more easily and access compliance data from one central hub.

 In our Guide to EPR Legislation, we break down the different restrictions on plastic state by state.
-Since this is a rapidly evolving area, we also have an active spreadsheet that we keep up to date.
-We recommend that you refer to these often, especially if you plan to sell or ship to a new state.
+We recommend that you refer to this guide often, especially if you plan to sell or ship to a new state.

-Within the United States, many states and some cities have imposed plastic bag bans or small fees for using bags at checkout (e.g., $0.10 fee for a grocery bag).
-Some of these include Maine, Connecticut, New York, Boston, and Jackson Hole.
+Within the United States, many states and some cities have imposed plastic bag bans or small fees for using bags at checkout (e.g., a $0.10 fee for a grocery bag).
+These include Maine, Connecticut, New York, Boston, and Jackson Hole.

-Note that this type of plastic tax generally affects in-person retailers and shopping centers more than online retailers or eCmmerce stores.
-Most plastic taxes focus on plastic bags such as single-use grocery bags over packaging like mailers.
+Note that this type of plastic tax generally affects in-person retailers and shopping centers more than online retailers or eCommerce stores.
+Most plastic taxes focus on plastic bags, such as single-use grocery bags, rather than packaging like mailers.

 However, we recommend that anyone shipping to places with plastic taxes use 100% recycled plastic or shift to plastic-free solutions like paper whenever possible.

-We’ve addressed some of the sustainable packaging legislation that has to do with labeling, such as compostability and recyclability labels.
-Some other rules or guidelines deal specifically with labeling but may not relate directly to sustainability.
+We’ve addressed some of the sustainable packaging legislation related to labeling, such as compostability and recyclability labels.
+Some other rules or guidelines deal with labeling but may not relate directly to sustainability.

 One example is the FTC’s Fair Packaging and Labeling Act, which requires that all consumer commodities be labeled with the net contents, the identity of the commodity, and the name and place of business of the product’s manufacturer, packer, or distribution company.